 Taroko National Park

 If you’ve heard of only one natural attraction in Taiwan, it’s probably the magnificent marble defile in Hualien called Taroko Gorge.
-This 19km-long gorge, centerpiece of Taroko National Park, is a natural wonder that mustn’t be rushed.
+This beguiling work of Mother Nature, the centerpiece of Taroko National Park, is a natural wonder that mustn’t be rushed.

-The best possible way to appreciate its impossibly steep sides and twisting bends is to have a driver who drops you at certain spots so you can walk for a while, then pick you up and take you on to the next scenic highlight.
+The best possible way to appreciate its impossibly steep sides and twisting bends is to have a private driver-guide who can drop you at certain spots so you can walk for a while, then pick you up and take you on to the next scenic highlight.
 Don’t forget to look down into the vividly blue river, which is littered with bungalow-sized boulders.

-The national park entices high-altitude hikers with peaks such as Nanhudashan (3,740m) and Hehuanshan (3,416m).
-The first is rated one of Taiwan’s most beautiful mountains, while the second – accessed from Nantou County via a high-altitude highway – often sees snow in December and January.
+Taroko National Park encompasses much more than the gorge after which it’s named.
+High-altitude hikers are drawn to peaks such as Nanhudashan (3,740 m / 12,270 ft) and Hehuanshan (3,416 m / 11,207 ft).
+The first is rated as one of Taiwan’s most beautiful mountains, while the second — accessed from Nantou County via a high-altitude highway — often sees snow in December and January.
+Before attempting any overnight hikes in Taiwan’s higher mountains, travellers should ensure they’ve arranged the correct permits and booked accommodation in mountain refuges.